thisisqubika/guides/style/swift/README.md

 }
 ```

 _Rationale:_ Guards avoid nesting conditions, which makes the code clearer.
-This swift feature lets us define conditions that must be meet so the main code of the function is executed.
+This swift feature lets us define conditions that must be met so the main code of the function is executed.

 #### Avoid Using Implicitly Unwrapped Optionals